kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### Why changes made to headers or body are not visible immediately?

-:page_with_curl: Kamailio is working always with the received SIP message (request or reply).
+📃 Kamailio is working always with the received SIP message (request or reply).
 Changes done to headers or body are kept as a list of operations to be applied before writing to the network.
 If you want changes to be applied immediately, use **msg_apply_changes()** from textopsx module: